PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

    The pull request allows comments.

-Figure :ref:`figure-github2` shows an example of a response of the pull request.
+:numref:`figure-github2` shows an example of a response of the pull request.
 Usually, responses are in the form of suggestions to improve code or questions for clarification.